microscopic-river-74022

 kubectl get ingressclass

-is not listed, you will need to properly set it up.
+If the ngrok-ingress-controller is not listed, you will need to properly set it up.
 The setup process can vary depending on the specific ingress controller you're using.
-You may need to refer to the specific documentation or setup guide for the ngrok-ingress-controller
+You may need to refer to the specific documentation or setup guide for the ngrok-ingress-controller.

 ----------------------